soaringmeteo/soaringmeteo/README.md

 The backend part is made of three distinct programs:

-- `gfs`, the GFS pipeline, which process data from the GFS model
+- `gfs`, the GFS pipeline, which processes data from the GFS model
-- `wrf`, the WRF pipeline, which process data from the WRF model
+- `wrf`, the WRF pipeline, which processes data from the WRF model
 - `common`, common parts (e.g., GRIB extraction, etc.)

 Please refer to each sub-project for more details.